Disney World in August 2026: What to Really Expect for Heat, Crowds & Back to School

 Is August a Good Time to Visit Disney World?

-• Both water parks are open – Typhoon Lagoon and Blizzard Beach are both open, making a water park day a great way to cool off mid-trip.
+- Both water parks are open – Typhoon Lagoon and Blizzard Beach are both open, making a water park day a great way to cool off mid-trip.
 In the August heat, this is a very welcome option!
+(Note: Blizzard Beach typically closes for its seasonal refurbishment in September, so late August visitors should take advantage while they can.)

-• Mickey’s Not-So-Scary Halloween Party begins – Halloween arrives early at Disney World!
-Mickey’s Not-So-Scary Halloween Party kicks off on select nights in mid-August, giving you a chance to experience one of Disney’s most beloved ticketed events before the fall crowds arrive.
+- Mickey’s Not-So-Scary Halloween Party begins – Halloween arrives early at Disney World!
+Mickey’s Not-So-Scary Halloween Party kicks off August 7, 2026, giving you a chance to experience one of Disney’s most beloved ticketed events before the fall crowds arrive.

-• Epcot’s Food & Wine Festival – The highly anticipated Epcot International Food & Wine Festival typically gets underway in late August.
-If food, wine, and live entertainment are your thing, this is a major perk of an August visit.
+- Epcot’s Food & Wine Festival – The highly anticipated Epcot International Food & Wine Festival gets underway August 27, 2026, and runs through November 21.
+If food, wine, and live entertainment are your thing, this is a major perk of a late August visit.

 Cons to visiting Disney World in August: